calebweinreb/SNUB/docs/source/tutorials.rst

 Video Annotation
 ----------------

-The code below shows how to set up a SNUB project for video annotation, e.g., for marking the intervals when one or more behaviors are occuring.
+The code below shows how to set up a SNUB project for video annotation, e.g., for marking the intervals when one or more behaviors are occurring.

 .. code-block:: python